yueqiusun/yueqiusun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student in the Center for Data Science department at NYU.
-Five years of study in Statistics and Data Science have given me a solid understanding in Machine Learning, Computer Vision, Deep Learning, Reinforcement learning, Statistical Modeling and Data Mining.
-What motivates me to move forward is my eager to constantly explore and learn.
-I hope to continue learning and exploring and contribute to the development of machine intelligence.
+Machine learning / computer vision engineer at OSMO with both research and practical experience in building machine learning models/applications.
+Passionate about both researching and engineering.

+I graduated from NYU with a degree in Data Science and a GPA of 3.89.
+Relevant coursework include Machine Learning, Deep Learning, Big Data, Inference and Representation and Natural Language Processing with Representation Learning.

+My areas of interest include:
+-Machine Learning
+-Computer Vision
+-Reinforcement Learning

 <!---